 - establish accounts with certain vendors

-Sometimes you'll see the Employer Identification Number referred to as a Tax Identification Number (TIN) or Federal Employer Identification Number (FEIN).
+Sometimes you'll see the Employer Identification Number referred to as a Federal Tax Identification Number (TIN) or a Federal Employer Identification Number (FEIN).
 As a general rule, it's good for all businesses, with the exception of sole proprietorships without employees, to have an EIN.

 incorporate.com can help.

 incorporate.com can obtain an Employer Identification Number (EIN) from the IRS on your business's behalf.
 The process is fast, easy and cost-effective.